couchbase/build-infra/docker/entrypoint/README.md

     CMD []

 It intentionally does minimal processing itself.
-Instead, it will downloand and invoke a series of plugin scripts from S3 at container startup.
+Instead, it will download and invoke a series of plugin scripts from S3 at container startup.
 This allows the startup behaviour to be dynamic depending on the environment the container is launched in, and to be updated without needing to rebuild the container image.
 Indeed, much of the